arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/Applications/gatk/README.md

 GATK is able to process genomics data on both HPCs.
 The new GATK Sparck-based tools appear to be notably faster than the legacy GATK3 implementations.
 Since the JVM is used for many of these applications, it did seem to make sense to do performance sweeps using MPI and OpenMP.
 The JVM is already threading efficiently to take advantage of multiple processing cores and the Spark tools are capable of doing map/reduce-style processing.

-OpenJDK appears to be notably faster on the x86.
+GATK appears to be marginally faster on C6gn (Aarch64) compared to C5n (X86) for the tasks tested.

 ### Optimisation Summary